jaustinford/elise/README.md

 - variables are stored in [`${ELISE_ROOT_DIR}/src/elise.sh`](https://github.com/jaustinford/elise/blob/main/src/elise.sh) as an encrypted ansible-vault file

-- deploying container will only succeed when this file successfully decrypts
+- deploying container attempts to decrypt this file and will fail the container if it can't

 > **NOTE** : available color codes : `white`, `blue`, `green`, `cyan`, `red`, `purple`, `yellow`, `darkgray`, `lightgray`